mnmnc/p0r/README.md

 ### Features

 You can move emails virtually by matching one of their properties to specified value.
-Email object has many properties.
+Email object has many properties:

 ``` Actions
 AlternateRecipientAllowed